cypress-io/cypress/docs/source/guides/cypress-basics/core-concepts.md

 You can also set the timeout globally via the configuration setting `defaultCommandTimeout`.

-{% note info Timeouts and Test Performance %}
+{% note info Timeouts and Performance %}

-There is a performance tradeoff here: essentially, **tests that have longer timeout periods take longer to fail**.
+There is a performance tradeoff here: **tests that have longer timeout periods take longer to fail**.
 Commands always proceed as soon as their criteria is met, so working tests will be performed as fast as possible.
 A test that fails due to timeout will consume the entire timeout period, by design.
-This means you want to increase your timeout period to suit your app, but you probably don't want to make it "extra long, just in case".
+This means that while you _may_ want to increase your timeout period to suit specific parts of your app, you _don't_ want to make it "extra long, just in case".

 {% endnote %}